shaloo/docs.arcana/docs/concepts/authtype/socialauth.md

 ---
-slug: /socialauth
-id: idsocialauth
-sidebar_custom_props:
-  cardIcon: ▶️
+alias: concept-social-auth
+title: 'Social Authentication Providers'
+description: 'What is a social authentication provider and how they can be used to onboard Web3 app users.'
 arcana:
   root_rel_path: ../..
 ---

-# Social Providers
+# Social Authentication Providers

 <img src="/img/icons/i_an_socialauth_light.png#only-light" width="50"/>
 <img src="/img/icons/i_an_socialauth_dark.png#only-dark" width="50"/>